It is a medical condition in which the whites of the eyes are characterized by high redness.

 - Blepharitis (inflammation of the eyelid margins, caused by bacterial infection, most common: staphylococcus).

-- Anterior uveitis (inflammation of the anterior segment of the eye): its causes are associated with infectious microorganisms, autoimmune disorders, exposure to toxic substances, cancer, trauma or injury.
+- Anterior uveitis (inflammation of the anterior eye segment): its causes are associated with infectious microorganisms, autoimmune disorders, exposure to toxic substances, cancer, trauma, or injury.

-- Chemical burns – causes rapid penetration of the chemical into the cornea.
+- Chemical burns – cause rapid penetration of the chemical into the cornea.

 - Cancer (sebaceous cell carcinoma).